Black Chandelier

-"Black Chandelier" is a song by Scottish alternative rock band Biffy Clyro.
-The track was first released in the United Kingdom on 14 January 2013 as the lead single from the band's sixth studio album, Opposites (2013).
+"Black Chandelier" is a song by Scottish alternative rock band Biffy Clyro, first released in the United Kingdom on 14 January 2013 as the lead single from the band's sixth studio album, Opposites (2013).
 The track received its first play on 19 November 2012, having been selected as BBC Radio 1 DJ Zane Lowe's Hottest Record in the World.
 The music video was directed by Big TV.
+It was the second song, but first official, to be released following a premiere of the non–album track "Stingin’ Belle".